 We strive to ensure the care each child receives is an extension of the care they receive at home.
 This is why children are encouraged to visit their siblings and friends in different rooms throughout our centres.
 This freedom to socialise creates strong bonds and reinforces family connectedness and social development for the children.
 It also instills a strong sense of comfort knowing that siblings are nearby and accessible.

 Our Xplor platform is a secure end-to-end child care management system that includes the ability for us to communicate with you in real time with photos and stories of your children.
 This allows us to share milestones and achievements with you in an instant.
 It is also a great opportunity for us to keep in immediate contact with you at times you may want peace of mind that your child has settled well and is happy (e.g. morning drop-off).

 All of our Early Learning Centres meet and network with local primary schools to ensure we are providing opportunities that will give your child the best start to formal schooling.

 Children in our care spend time free-playing in our large outdoor playgrounds with plenty of shelter on offer during warm sunny days.
 To promote connections to nature, our equipment and activities includes an abundance of natural materials.
 Children learn about sustainability and recycling, as well as how to grow and care for fruit, vegetables and herbs in each centre’s own vegetable gardens.

 Meals and Nutrition

 Children enjoy a wide selection of meals prepared on site using high quality, fresh ingredients which we source locally where possible.
-Our food service consists of breakfast, morning tea, a hot lunch or salad, afternoon tea, with fresh fruit and snacks available throughout the day.
+Our food service consists of morning tea, lunch and afternoon tea, with fresh fruit and snacks available throughout the day.
 Our team cater for all dietary requirements, including Halal meals, and operate under a Food Safe program, so rest assured that your child will be well looked after should they have any special dietary requirements or allergies.

 Visits and Excursions